niv26222/convertDecimalNumber/README.md

-# convertDecimalNumber
-# Python program to convert decimal number
+# Python program to convert decimal number into:

-# into binary, octal and hexadecimal number system
+1. binary
+2. octal
+3. hexadecimal